jerrywu001/vue3-toastify/docs/docs/api/container.md

 | role              | string         | alert     | Define the ARIA role for the toasts |
 | theme             | ToastTheme     | auto | One of auto, light, dark, colored, `auto` means automatically detects system theme colors |

-:::warning
+::: tip
-By default, all toasts will inherit ToastContainer's props.
-Props defined on toast supersede ToastContainer's props.
+By default, all toasts will inherit `container props`.
+Props defined on toast supersede `container props`.
 The demo is not exhaustive, check the doc for more!
 :::

-## Usage with `app.use`
+## Define the Container Props

 ```ts
 import { createApp } from 'vue';